junann-lim/e-commerce-churn-analysis-SAS-enterprise-miner/README.md

-# e-commerce-churn-analysis-SAS-enterprise-miner
-E-commerce churn analysis using SAS Enterprise Miner.
+# E-commerce Churn Analysis using SAS Enterprise Miner

+This is one of the projects that I have done during my Data Science master's degree.
+It is a continuation of the e-commerce churn analysis project using Tableau visualisation tool.

+The complete report of the project can be found here -->